abdulbaqi/abdulbaqi.github.io/_posts/2021-10-20-friend-enemy.md

 2. Allah gets a solid proof against them [4:144]
 3. They become a member of their camp [5:51]
 4. They are the wrongdoers or unjust (Dhalim) [ 5:51]
 5. They are strayed from the right way.
 [60:1]
 6. Taking nonbelievers as allies cause great religious persecution on earth [8:73]
 7. Taking nonbelievers as allies causes huge corruption on earth [8:73]
 8. They will lose honor and pride and will stay perpetually at the bottom of nations [4:139]

-#reward for not taking nonbelievers as allies
+# reward for not taking nonbelievers as allies

-Those who stay on path and albeit all temptations stick to the camp of believers, surely he will get great rewards, which could be the opposite of the 8 punishment mentioned above for those who leave Muslims and join the camp of the nonbelievers.
+Those who stay on path and albeit all temptations stick to the camp of believers surely will get great rewards.
+These reward as just the opposite of the 8 punishments mentioned above.
 Here is a motivating verse:

 >You will never find a people who ˹truly˺ believe in Allah and the Last Day loyal to those who defy Allah and His Messenger, even if they were their parents, children, siblings, or extended family.
 For those ˹believers˺, Allah has instilled faith in their hearts and strengthened them with a spirit from Him.
 He will admit them into Gardens under which rivers flow, to stay there forever.
 Allah is pleased with them and they are pleased with Him.
 They are the party of Allah.
 Indeed, Allah’s party is bound to succeed.
 [58:22]

-So here is a listing of rewards from just one verse above:
+So here is a listing of rewards for those who stay in the camp of Allah:

 1. Allah instaills faith in their heart
 2. Strengthens them with a spirit from Him (i.e., angel Gabriel will be with him)